-(c) Motion for Full Court Review.
-Motions for full Court review are not favored.
+A motion for a decision by the full Court in a case decided only by a single judge is not permitted.
+Motions for a full-Court decision are not favored.
 Ordinarily they will not be granted unless such action is necessary to secure or maintain uniformity of the Court's decisions or to resolve a question of exceptional importance.

-Subject to the requirements of subsections (d), (e), and (f), a party may move for a decision by the full Court-
+(d) Time for Motion.